gobackup/gobackup.github.io/source/schedule.html.md

 gobackup start
 ```

-Now, there have a service named `gobackup` as running in background.
+Now, there has a service named `gobackup` running in background.

 ```
 $ ps aux | grep gobackup